alexjlockwood/AndroidDesignPatterns/_posts/2012-05-30-basic-android-debugging-with-logs.md

 One should _always_ consider a message's type when assigning log messages to one of the six method calls, as this will allow you to
-<a href="http://developer.android.com/guide/developing/debugging/debugging-log.html#filteringOutput">filter your logput output</a>
+<a href="http://developer.android.com/guide/developing/debugging/debugging-log.html#filteringOutput">filter your logcat output</a>
 when appropriate.
 It is also important to understand when it is acceptable to compile log messages into your application: